Memphis has lots of company among waterfront cities that have hired consultants to draw up a grand plan for future development.

 The groups all have corporate and foundation heavy-hitters on their boards and funding from private and public sources.

 The Memphis City Council approved the creation of the RDC and the $750,000 contract with Cooper Robertson.
 Major funding for RDC operations comes from the Hyde Foundation and the Plough Foundation, each of which is contributing $750,000 over a period of years.
 Lendermon, a former city director of the Division of Public Works, has a staff that includes former city engineer John Conroy.

 But there have been some unexpected changes downtown since the RDC was created in the surge of downtown enthusiasm that followed the opening of AutoZone Park.

-The RDC s driving force, Redbirds cofounder Kristi Jernigan, has moved to Europe with her family for at least a year.
-She was the prime mover that Pat Tigrett was to the bridge lighting, John Tigrett was to The Pyramid, Henry Turley and Jack Belz were to HarborTown, and the Chickasaw Bluffs Conservancy was to the Bluffwalk.
+The RDC's driving force, Redbirds co-founder Kristi Jernigan, has moved to Europe with her family for at least a year.
+She was the prime mover for AutoZone Park as Pat Tigrett was to the bridge lighting, John Tigrett was to The Pyramid, Henry Turley and Jack Belz were to HarborTown, and the Chickasaw Bluffs Conservancy was to the Bluffwalk.

-The central piece -- and the most costly and controversial one -- in the Cooper Robertson Memphis plan is the land bridge to Mud Island.
-Another big piece is the remaking of the so called Overton Blocks of public promenade along Front Street that have vexed would-be developers for decades.
+The central piece -- and the most costly and controversial one -- in Cooper Robertson's Memphis plan is the land bridge to Mud Island.
+Another big piece is the remaking of the so-called Overton Blocks of public promenade along Front Street that have vexed would-be developers for decades.
 Either one would substantially increase the amount of office space in a downtown where "space for lease" signs from Front Street to Danny Thomas Boulevard are as common as pigeons.